-Even with sufficiently large penalty on the slack variable $z$, the proximal ADMM-g does not achieve the desired primal feasibility for cases 300-4, 1354-3, and 1354-4 in 1000 iterations; for other cases, it usually take more time than the proposed algorithm.
+Even with sufficiently large penalty on the slack variable $z$, the proximal ADMM-g does not achieve the desired primal feasibility for cases 300-4, 1354-3, and 1354-4 in 1000 iterations; for other cases, it usually takes more time than the proposed algorithm.
 We point out that ADMM-g usually finds sub-optimal solutions, and the duality gap can be as large as 42\%.
-We believe this happens because problem \eqref{eq: relaxed} requires the introduction of large $\beta(\epsilon)$ and $\rho(\epsilon)$, which affect the structure of the original problem \eqref{formulation: generic} and result in solutions with poor qualities.
-Moreover, such large parameters also cause numerical issues for the IPOPT solver and slow down the overall convergence, and this is the reason why ADMM-g takes long time even when the number of iterations is relatively small for the first four test cases.
-We note that a smaller penalty $\mathcal{O}(1/\epsilon)$ is also used, in which case the ADMM-g cannot achieve the desired feasibility level.
-We also note a related comparison made earlier by Li et al. \cite{li2013efficient}.
-The authors incorporated a non-monotone alternating direction algorithm into the ALM subproblem, and demonstrated that this two-level combination performs better than ADMM in terms of robustness and scalability.
-Our results in Table \ref{table:2} further validates the advantage of two-level frameworks over solving one-level penalized problem.
+We believe this happens because problem \eqref{eq: relaxed} requires the introduction of large $\beta(\epsilon)$ and $\rho(\epsilon)$, which affect the structure of the original problem \eqref{formulation: generic} and result in solutions with poor quality.
+Moreover, such large parameters also cause numerical issues for the IPOPT solver and slow down the overall convergence, and this is the reason why ADMM-g takes a long time even when the number of iterations is relatively small for the first four test cases.
+We also tried a smaller penalty $\mathcal{O}(1/\epsilon)$, in which case the ADMM-g cannot achieve the desired feasibility level.